open-contracting-extensions/ocds_project_extension/README.md

 ### 2018-05-03

-* Add guidance section based on schema descriptions moved in previous update
+* Add additional guidance on the use of OCDS fields in the context of this extension

 ### 2017-12-29

-* Remove repeated descriptions for fields in OCDS core from extension schema
+* Remove the repetition of OCDS fields in this extension

 ### 2017-07-08

-* Updated version to maintain conformance with OCDS 1.1, removing the properties in the extension that deleted `planning/budget/project` and `planning/budget/projectID`.

-* Removing unnecessary mergeStrategy and pattern property schema elements
+* Add multilingual support for `Project.title` fields
+* Remove multilingual support for non-existent `Project.source` and `Project.project` fields
+* Restore `Budget.project` and `Budget.projectID` fields
+* Remove obsolete `mergeStrategy` properties

 ## Issues